Why to read?

 Breastfeeding imposes current & long-term effects on the developing of your baby immune system.

-Even the number of breastfeeding session per day is correlated with thymus size (as no. increased, size increased.)
+Even the number of breastfeeding sessions per day is correlated with thymus size (as no. increased, size increased.)
+Source

 - It stimulates the production of red blood cells.